Macumbatbc/Lorti-UI-TBC-Classic/README.md

 ## Credit
 For all the unit frames addon i used :
-- RougeUI : Xyz for all the help since classic
+- RougeUI : Xyz for all the help since classic, i know he is tired to talk with me :D <3
 - DarkModeUI
 - WhoaThickFrames
 - UberUI